-You can embed Run in Postman buttons that contain collections of requests that users can load in their own Postman clients (perfect for getting started tutorials).
+- You can embed Run in Postman buttons that contain collections of requests that users can load in their own Postman clients (perfect for getting started tutorials).

-You can collaborate with engineers on the requests and documentation by syncing collections across a team account (see Postman Pro).
+- You can collaborate with engineers on the requests and documentation by syncing collections across a team account (see Postman Pro).

 I'm a technical writer based in the California San Francisco Bay area.
-Topics I write about on this blog include the following technical communication topics: Swagger, agile, trends, learning, plain language, quick reference guides, tech comm careers, and certificate programs.
-I'm interested in information design, API documentation, visual communication, information architecture and findability, and more.
-If you're a professional or aspiring technical writer, be sure to subscribe to email updates using the form above.
+In this blog, I write about topics related to technical communication — Swagger, agile, trends, learning, plain language, quick reference guides, tech comm careers, academics, and more.
+I'm interested in , API documentation, visual communication, information architecture and findability, and more.
+If you're a technical writer of any kind (progressional, transitioning, student), be sure to subscribe to email updates using the form above.
 You can learn more about me here.
 You can also contact me with questions.